Data Science Certificate

 Plia Xiong

-Plia joined the Statistics Department in July 2021.
+Plia joined the Statistics Department in summer 2021.
 She is a Badger Alumna with a B.S. in Human Development & Family Studies.
 She enjoys volleyball, badminton, watching movies, and singing.

 UW-Madison students can schedule a in-person, phone, or Zoom appointment with the Data Science Certificate Advisor via Starfish.
-Individual appointments are great for multiple questions surrounding course planning, career outcomes, or exploring if the Stats certificate is right for them.
+Individual appointments are great for multiple questions surrounding course planning or exploring if the DS certificate is right for them.

 Drop-in hours are only for students who intend to declare or have questions about the Data Science certificate.
 Students switching from the Data Science certificate to Data Science major, should follow the declaration steps on the Data Science major page.